pantheon-systems/documentation/source/content/guides/wordpress-pantheon/01-wp-pantheon.md

 ## WordPress on Pantheon

 You can create a new WordPress site from scratch on Pantheon or migrate an existing WordPress site to the Pantheon platform.
 The Pantheon migration tool walks you through the process of installing a plugin on your existing site, and completing the steps to transfer the site to Pantheon.
+Both scenarios are covered in this guide.

 ## Site Management